Resource Management System

 Every app package should contain a binary index of the resources in the app.
-This index is created at build time and it is contained in one or more Package Resource Index (PRI) files.
+This file is created at build time and it is referred to as a Package Resource Index (PRI) file.

-- A PRI file contains actual string resources, and an indexed set of file paths that refer to various files in the package.
+- The PRI contains actual string resources, and an indexed set of file paths that refer to various files in the package.

-- A package typically contains a single PRI file per language, named resources.pri.
+- Packages typically contain a single PRI file per language named resources.pri.

-- The resources.pri file at the root of each package is automatically loaded when the ResourceManager is instantiated.
+- The resources.pri file from the root of each package is automatically loaded when the ResourceManager is instantiated.

 - PRI files can be created and dumped with the tool MakePRI.exe.